gokcehan/lf/doc.md

 lf previews files on the preview pane by printing the file until the end or until the preview pane is filled.
 This output can be enhanced by providing a custom preview script for filtering.
-This can be used to highlight source codes, list contents of archive files or view PDF or image files to name a few.
+This can be used to highlight source code, list contents of archive files or view PDF or image files to name a few.
 For coloring lf recognizes ANSI escape codes.

 To use this feature, you need to set the value of `previewer` option to the path of an executable file.